Halloween Photography Ideas

 This was a really fun and bittersweet blog post to write!
 While I was looking for some Halloween photography ideas to pass along to you, I took a trip down memory lane and looked at Halloweens past.
 I've pulled a collection of Halloween photos from the very beginning of my photography journey, right up to this week.
 Some things I noticed about my early days was that I loved me some pop up flash, I missed focus (A LOT!), and I truly didn't understand light.
 But you know what?
 I DON'T CARE!!!!

 I am so grateful to have each and every one of those pictures.
 They make me happy, they make me a little teary-eyed too.
 I remember the day that my daughter walked out the door to go trick or treating with her friends in another neighborhood.
 I hadn't wrapped up work for the day.
 I didn't get a single picture that year.
 It was sort of the punch in the face I needed to get me to slow down and appreciate these days because they are short-lived.
-So while my goal is that you get Instagram-worthy shots, please remember (I beg you!), the memories are far more important than the perfect shot.
+So, while my goal is that these Halloween photography ideas will get you Instagram-worthy shots, please remember (I beg you!), the memories are far more important than the perfect shot.
 Be in the moment, enjoy the process of learning, and screw perfection.

 1. Start early and capture the beautiful fall light